apex4710/conference-league-predictor/README.md

-# UEFA Europa League Predictor
+# UEFA Europa Conference League Predictor

-**<a href="https://apex4710.github.io/europa-league-predictor/" target="_blank">Access the site here</a>**
+**<a href="https://apex4710.github.io/conference-league-predictor/" target="_blank">Access the site here</a>**

-Welcome to the UEFA Europa League Predictor!
+Welcome to the UEFA Europa Conference League Predictor!
 This web application allows you to enter match scores and view the updated points table based on the Group Stage Tiebreakers.

 ## Features